'Thanks Judith' 2017

-Inspired by a deepening appreciation for specific elements and shapes in the landscape, these recent works focus on the trees and plants of places I love and a recognition that these are the things that shape and define me.
-As I've reflected on Judith Wright's poem 'The Eucalypt and the National Character' I've been considering her post-pastoral post-colonial message and what emblems have meant and could mean, the heavy difficulties and hopeful possibilities of a 'national character', and the responsibility we accept when we look to nature for definitions and reflections of ourselves.
+Inspired by a deepening appreciation for specific elements and shapes in the landscape, these works focus on the trees and plants of places I love and a recognition that these are the things that shape and define me.
+As I've reflected on Judith Wright's poem 'The Eucalypt and the National Character' I've been considering her post-pastoral post-colonial message and what emblems have meant and could mean, the heavy difficulties of a 'national character' and the hopeful possibilities for a more inclusive future, and the responsibility we accept when we look to nature for definitions and reflections of ourselves.

 "She can wait grimly for months to break into flower

 or willingly bloom in a day when the weather is right."
 (Judith Wright)

 These works and this poem are not about sentimentality or patriotism- they are in fact the opposite.
 They are beautiful protest.
 I hope the viewer will engage with the humbling and hopeful challenge to reconsider our relationships with the land and with each other.